-Although you might not qualify right away for the awards you research, knowing your options now can help you plan ahead—for example, by taking certain courses, making time to get involved, and, at the very least, taking at least 24 credits of classes each year.
+Although you might not qualify right away for the awards you research, knowing your options now can help you plan ahead—for example, by taking certain courses, making time to get involved, or taking at least 24 credits of classes each year.